Champignon Witch: Anime

 An anime television series adaptation was announced on December 13, 2024.
-It will be produced by Typhoon Graphics and Qzil.la and directed by Yōsuke Kubo, with scripts written by Yūko Kakihara and characters designed by Miki Matsumoto.
-The series is set to premiere on TBS in January 2026.
+It is produced by Typhoon Graphics and Qzil.la, and directed by Yōsuke Kubo, with scripts written by Yūko Kakihara, characters designed by Miki Matsumoto, and music composed by Takeshi Hama.
+The series aired from January 9, 2026 to March 20, 2026, on TBS and other networks.
 The opening theme song is "Maho Tsukai no Nikki" (魔法使いの日記), performed by Rosu, and the ending theme song is "Kimi wa" (君は), performed by Ms. Ooja.
+Crunchyroll is streaming the series.